Xiaolu1263/Xiaolu1263.github.io/_pages/projects.md

   *
 <b> 5. mmWave-Based Vital Signs Monitoring </b>
   * To extract the weak Vital Sign signals, we designed and developedof a Millimeter Wave (mmWave) based Vital Sign Monitoring System which can accurately estimate the breathing rate, heart rate and heart rate viability for multiple objects.
-The research has been implemented by using off-the-shelf mmWave Radar and part of the system has been invited to demo for Qualcomm.
+The research has been implemented by using off-the-shelf mmWave Radar and part of the system has been invited to demo for [Qualcomm](https://www.qualcomm.com/).
 It is being commercialized by Origin Wireless AI Inc. for Non-contact Vital Sign Monitoring.

-<b> 5. mmWave and 5G Massive MIMO for Localization and Tracking </b>
-  * Developed and implemented the system on the base of Time Reversal and Massive MIMO techniques, which over- comes the unavoidable multipath distortions and thus improving the scalability in different environments
-  * Derived and validated the theoretical performance of the system which can achieve up to centimeter-accuracy while enjoys low overhead by leveraging the existing 5G Massive MIMO base stations and multipath signals
+## Time Reversal (TR) Based Tracking and Localization
 <b> 6.
 Time Reversal Based Localization and Tracking </b>
-  * Built the signal model on the base of Time Reversal theory which turns the detrimental multipath signal from enemy to friend for target localization and tracking.
+  * By using the Time Reversal theory, the so called detrimental multipath signal has been turned from enemy to friend for target localization and tracking.
+We then developed a decimeter-level accuracy localization and tracking algorithm which can work robustly regardless of the environments.
-  * Utilized DNN to learn the feature of background perturbations and thus make the system work robustly in both static and dynamic environments regardless of multipath distortions

 <b> 7.
 RF-based Indoor Tracking System </b>
-  * Worked on the development and validation of two calibration-free Indoor Tracking Systems with decimeter-accuracy by exploring the statistical properties of the received signals.
+  * Leveraging the naturally existing multipath signals in rich-scattering indoor scenarios, we developed an active and a passive Indoor Tracking Systems with decimeter-accuracy
   * The research facilitated three ongoing products including Cart-tracking in supermarkets, Fall-detector and Gait-recognition, which has been partly invited for demo to Apple, HP, Qualcomm, Verizon, Marvell